isomerpages/ncss-pc/index.md

       title: Be in the know
       subtitle: Media
       button: More Media
-notification: Be Vigilant Against Scams.
+notification: <strong>Maintenance Notice</strong><br> Our website will undergo maintenance from 27 to 28 August 2025.
+Access may be temporarily affected.
+We apologise for any inconvenience. <br><br> Be Vigilant Against Scams.
 Please refer to the <a href="/scam-advisory/">Scam Advisory Notice</a> for more details.
 description: President's Challenge.
 Empowering Lives, Uplifting Communities.
 image: /images/Logo/PC_favicon.jpg
 ---